suncicaalduk/arduino-projects/README.md

 This repository contains my Arduino projects that I make through learning and my own ideas.

 ## Projects from the book
-1. Project 01 - Blink LED
+1. Project 03 - Temperature sensor
-2. Project 02 - ...
+2. Project 04 - RGB light sensor with phototransistors
-3. Project 03 - Temperature sensor
+3. Project 05 - Analog servo controller

 ## Goal
 My goal is to develop practical skills in working with microcontrollers and documenting projects.